SepsisShock/Silly-Tavern-Gemini/README.md

-USe Trance-Gemini-V1 (2).json, that one shouldn't cause any blocks.
+Use Trance-Gemini-V1 (2).json, that one shouldn't cause any blocks.

-Use direct api, less filter.
+And use direct api, less filter.
 Open router probably won't work.

 KEEP STREAMING OFF OTHERWISE YOU WILL GET BLOCKS / DENIALS.